 Note: Some SAS survival books have the 'plan' acronym using 'A' for acquisition (of resources).
 They also suggest 'N' is for navigation.
 Having good navigational skills could avoid you becoming lost in the first place.
 As a rule, the advantages of staying put and being rescued outweigh most self-rescue techniques.
 Navigation will be crucial if self-rescue is, or becomes your only option of surviving a dangerous or life-threatening situation.

-HOW TO SURVIVE A TERRORIST ATTACK: A simple definition of terrorism is 'a coerced unlawful use of force and violence against persons or property'.
+A simple definition of terrorism is 'a coerced unlawful use of force and violence against persons or against property'.
 NaCTSO has guidance to the public for surviving a terrorist attack and general safety.